 Any comments or feedback you make on draft documents will remain anonymous on the website and to other users.
 Each user will be assigned a unique ID number.
-Only Skills Impact internal staff will be able to identify users against their unique IDs.
+Only Skills Impact staff and training package contractors working directly on the project will be able to identify users against their unique IDs.
 This is so we can ensure the authenticity of comments and feedback and to follow-up with further engagement where required.
 A summary of all feedback and comments will be published at various stages of the project, to demonstrate feedback received and the responses taken.
 Your name will not be published against the comments, instead they will be documented against your state and organisation type (i.e. industry business, industry association, state government department, registered training organisation).

 The Feedback Hub is moderated in order to keep the discussion flowing and to remove any offensive material.
 For further details, please read Skills Impact’s Moderation Policy.

 You will only be subscribed to our newsletter if you opt-in, either by filling out one of our subscription forms or requesting a Skills Impact staff member to do so on your behalf.
 Clicking on a link in our newsletters may cause you to be personally identified on our website so that some part of your browsing history is available to Skills Impact internal staff.
 This is so we can more effectively engage with you and improve our website.
 Some information is additionally collected about when/if the email was opened and which links were clicked.
 This information is used to assess the engagement of our newsletters.
 If you do not wish for this tracking to occur, you can unsubscribe at any time by clicking the unsubscribe link at the bottom of each newsletter or use private browsing mode to avoid tracking.